muximus3/OneAPI/README.md

 **Step 2: Start the command:** `one-api`

-**Step 3: Select the API type and set the key and other information following the guide.**
+**Step 3: Select the API type and set the key or other information following the guide.**

 ![Alt text](/assets/image.png)